 Shift weight to the back

 The saying goes booty in the back for the slimming effect.
 Do not jet out the hip toward the camera, but shift the body’s weight to the straightened back leg.
-Front knee is bent.
+The front knee is bent.

 Try different shooting angles